mozillazg/pypy/pypy/doc/discussion/rawrefcount.rst

     Makes a link from an existing PyObject structure 'ob' to a newly allocated W_CPyExtPlaceHolderObject 'p'.
-The 'p' should have a back reference field pointing to 'ob'.
+The 'p' should have a back-reference field pointing to 'ob'.
 This also adds REFCNT_FROM_PYPY_OBJECT to ob->ob_refcnt.

 rawrefcount_from_obj(p)